Tony Schumacher (drag racer): 1996 season

-At the end of the 2008 season, he parted ways with longtime crew chief Alan Johnson, who went on to form his team, Al-Anabi Racing.
-Al-Anabi Racing consisted of Top Fuel driver Del Worsham and the driver Schumacher considers his biggest rival, Larry Dixon.
-Many fans and media members felt Schumacher would not have the success he had in previous years as Johnson was the Army Top Fuel team's tuner during his run of five consecutive titles.
-Schumacher met Dixon and Johnson in the semi-final round early in 2009 at The Strip in Las Vegas, beating his former crew chief's new driver.
-Schumacher went on to win the event and won the following race in Houston.

 The very first race for which Schumacher qualified was in 1996, at the MAC Tools U.S. Nationals, qualifying 16th.
 However, during that event, tragedy struck during qualifying when then Top Fuel points leader Blaine Johnson was killed in an accident.
 Schumacher would have raced Blaine the following day.
 In an emotion-filled moment for all in attendance, Schumacher honored the fallen driver by idling down the track rather than making a full pass.
 He made it all the way to the finals, before losing to his former DSR teammate, Cory McClenethan.